 Welcome to AP Biology!

 Welcome to my classroom!
-This will be my first year teaching AP Biology at Carnegie Vanguard High School.
+I am looking forward to another year of teaching AP Biology at Carnegie Vanguard High School.
 I hold a Bachelor of Science from Tarleton State University with a degree in Animal Science and a Biology minor.
 I will work hard to foster the life skills of asking questions, critical thinking, never giving up, and academic independence as we master content.

 The AP Biology course outlined in this framework embraces this challenge by deemphasizing a traditional “content coverage” model of instruction in favor of one that focuses on enduring, conceptual understandings and the content that supports them.
 This approach enables students to spend less time on factual recall and more time on inquiry-based learning of essential concepts, helping them develop the reasoning skills necessary to engage in the science practices used throughout their study of AP Biology